Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 		-
 - # Conclusion of exploration
 	- I believe the most effective path is to use Wix Velo to build the platform.
 It's very powerful and flexible.
 Has little maintenance cost.
 Has database managing right into the platform.
 It's looks really good to build on, and it would be the quickest and easiest to maintain.
-	- Let's split the features into parts and create a rough roadmap with 2-weeks milestones
+	- Let's split the features into parts and create a rough roadmap with 2-weeks milestones; or sprints, as they are called on the industry-lingo.
+		- Working app
 			- Profile page for each facilitator
 			- Events page
 				- Calendar view of events in chronological order
 				- Filtering by event type and location
 				- Show map with events locations? background-color:: yellow
 			- Event page for each event
 			- Facilitators page
 			- Facilitator page that list their events
 			- Event registration page
 				- Add membership sign if not logged in
 				- Just event registration if not logged in
+		-
 		- Page layout with either member name/avatar
 		- Port existing pages from Strikingly
 		- Setup site translation to other languages